-ARTX 340 Ways of Seeing
+ARTX 440 Ways of Seeing

-Additional Required Courses: Three units (one from groups A, B, and C)
+Additional Required Courses: Two units (one from groups A and B)

-Group A

-ARTX 208 Introduction to Greek Art and Archaeology

-ARTX 209 Introduction to Roman Art and Archaeology
+ARTX 208 Introduction to Greek Art and Archaeology ARTX 209 Introduction to Roman Art and Archaeology

 Group B

-ARTX 223 The Long 19th-Century Art

-ARTX 224 Art Since 1945

-Group C

-ARTX 227 Seeing and Perceiving in the Modern Museum

-ARTX 290 Art and Gender
+ARTX 223 The Long 19th-Century Art ARTX 227 Seeing and Perceiving in the Modern Museum ARTX 290 Art and Gender

 Elective Courses: Three units

 Three additional art history units are required; additional units may include a one-unit SIP, ARTX 215 A History of Photography, ARTX 226 Ceramics: World Pottery, ARTX/RELG/SEMN 205 Religious Art/Material Culture, or any other Art History course.

 Requirements for the Art History Minor

 Number of Units

 Six units are required.

-Required Courses: Three units (one from each group) ARTX 145 Introduction to History of Art II ARTX 150 Introduction to History of Art III Group B ARTX 208 Introduction to Greek Art and Archaeology ARTX 209 Introduction to Roman Art and Archaeology Group C ARTX 223 The Long 19th Century ARTX 224 Art Since 1945 ARTX 227 Seeing and Perceiving in the Modern Museum ARTX 290 Art and Gender Elective Courses: Three units Three additional art history courses are required, selected from the other art history offerings.
-Requirements for the Studio Art and Art History Major Number of Units Ten units are required.
-One unit may be the SIP, which may be a research project, museum internship, or gallery exhibition.
-Required Courses: Four units To be completed by the end of the sophomore year:
+Required Courses: Three units

+ARTX 145 Survey of Art I: 1100-1600 ARTX 150 Survey of Art II: 1600-1945

+ARTX 224 Art Since 1945

+Additional required courses: Two units (one from group A and one from group B):

+Group A

+ARTX 208 Introduction to Greek Art and Archaeology ARTX 209 Introduction to Roman Art and Archaeology

+Group B

+ARTX 223 The Long 19th Century ARTX 227 Seeing and Perceiving in the Modern Museum ARTX 290 Art and Gender

+Elective Courses: One unit

+One additional art history course is required, selected from the other art history offerings.

+ARTX 434: Ways of Seeing is recommended.